merkatorgis/docker4gis/docs/clouddevenv.md

 # Development environment on Cloud Virtual Machine

-Since many standard laptops aren't equipped to run a full Docker development environment, a (temporary) setup in the cloud might be an easy way to get you started.
+Many standard laptops aren't equipped to run a full Docker development environment; Docker For Windows requires Windows 10 Professional Edition, and you'll need 16 GB of RAM in a laptop.
+Therefore, a (temporary) setup in the cloud might be an easy way to get things started.

 ## Setup Cloud VM